 - Remit: promotion of culture, science and research as well as operating the museum as an educational, scientific, cultural, non-profit and national representative institution

-- Board of directors: Dr. Harald Benke, Andreas Tanschus
+- Board of directors: Prof. Dr. Burkard Baschek, Andreas Tanschus